 - Options for Increasing Colorectal Cancer Screening Rates in CHCs - Researchers from the University of North Carolina Lineberger Comprehensive Cancer Center have adapted the CRC Clinician's Guide for use in the Community Health Center setting.

-- Online CME Course - The Massachusetts Medical Society in conjunction with the Massachusetts Department of Public Health produced this one hour-long, web-based free 1 credit CME video course.
+- Online CME Course - The Massachusetts Medical Society has updated their one hour-long, web-based FREE 1.25 credit CME video course.
 The Course focuses on options for colorectal cancer screening and increasing provider confidence in the use of FOBT/FIT as an effective screening modality.

 - Patient Education Materials - The Massachusetts Health Promotion Clearinghouse offers free patient education posters and brochures about screening for colorectal cancer.
 Materials are available in English, Spanish and Portuguese.

 - Conversation Cards - The American Cancer Society published a series of conversation cards for providers to use to help patients select an option for colorectal cancer screening.

 - Screening Algorithm - The CDC published a colorectal cancer screening algorithm for adults aged 50 years and older.